Got a great idea? We want to help it take flight.

 Phase 3: Due Diligence

-Due diligence teams will report back to the full contingent of Angel Oregon Fall Program investors at the next investor meeting.
+Due diligence teams will report back to the full contingent of Angel Oregon Spring Program investors at the next investor meeting.
 Additional cuts may be made.
 If you do not make this cut, a member of the due diligence team will reach out to you to discuss your application and offer suggestions for improvement plus other feedback.

 Phase 4: Q&A and Final Vote

 Companies continuing in the process will receive additional questions, requests for information and possible meetings, too.
-The Angel Oregon Fall Program term sheet will be reviewed with all finalists in advance of the third and final investor meeting.
+The Angel Oregon Spring Program term sheet will be reviewed with all finalists in advance of the third and final investor meeting.
 Finalist companies will be asked to attend the final investor meeting to participate in a Q&A with investors, too.